phpmyadmin/phpmyadmin/config.rst

     The parameters which relate to design (like colors) are placed in ``themes/themename/layout.inc.php``.
-You might also want to create *config.footer.inc.php* and *config.header.inc.php* files to add your site specific code to be included on start and end of each page.
+You might also want to create :file:`config.footer.inc.php` and :file:`config.header.inc.php` files to add your site specific code to be included on start and end of each page.

 Basic settings